maz369/Unet_car_segmentation_python/README.md

     Perform 2D segmentation with other datasets

-Test
+# Test

-    Unzip data folder
-    Create a virtual environment with Anaconda: conda create -n DL_example python=3.6 Activate the environment: activate DL_example
+    Unzip data folder to where python codes are located Create a virtual environment with Anaconda: conda create -n DL_example python=3.6 Activate the environment: activate DL_example
     Change directory to where you cloned the current files: cd ./where files are downloaded Install required libraries: pip install requirements.txt

-To test the notebook version, type the following in the command line: jupyter notebook This will open the notebook which will allow you to run either the grayscale (car_segmentation_Unet_grayscale.ipynb) or RGB (car_segmentation_Unet_rgb.ipynb) version of the code.
-You should be able to run each cell and get the result.
+    **python main.py -im_h 64 -im_w 64 -batch_size=5 -epoch=50**

+The last command will run the network and save learning curve and example prediction result into the main folder.
+Weights will be also saved.
+Providing flags is not necessary.
+In case no flag is provided (python main.py), default values in the above command will be used to train the network.
+Higher resolution and larger number of epochs will improve accuracy of the result.

+Note there are 2 folders, one for grayscale (grayscale) and the other for color (rgb) training.
+The network used in these 2 examples is the same and the only difference is the size of image (Grayscale or RGB) and the size of input and output tensor of the network.
+I thought it would be useful to have both examples for the same dataset to better understand the differences.

-Reference
+# Reference

 Ronneberger, Olaf, Philipp Fischer, and Thomas Brox.
 "U-net: Convolutional networks for biomedical image segmentation."
 In International Conference on Medical image computing and computer-assisted intervention, pp. 234-241.
 Springer, Cham, 2015.
 License

+# License
 The code comes "AS IS" with no warranty of any kind.
 It can be used for any educational and research purpose.
 Feel free to modify and/or redistribute.